 Undiluted horseradish peroxidase anti-Hp conjugate should be stored at 4-8°C and diluted immediately prior to use.
-The working conjugate solution is stable for up to 8 hours.
+The working conjugate solution is stable for up to 1 hour when stored in the dark.

 4. CHROMOGEN-SUBSTRATE SOLUTION

 The Substrate Solution should be stored at 4-8°C and is stable until the expiration date.